 Read something positive/inspiring

 Every morning fill your brain with positive thoughts and ideas to improve yourself.
-Read something which inspires you and which will enhance an area of your life, learn the knowledge of people who have accomplished what you want to do.
-If you struggle to find time in the morning to read then you can try listening to audio books or podcasts while you do another activity, like exercising, cooking breakfast, getting ready or travelling to work.
-I like to read on the train, especially as I don’t get very good signal on my phone!
+Read something which inspires you and which will enhance an area of your life, and learn the knowledge of people who have accomplished what you want to do.
+If you struggle to find time in the morning to read then you can try listening to audiobooks or podcasts while you do another activity, like exercising, cooking breakfast, getting ready or travelling to work.
+I like to read on the train, especially as I don’t get a very good signal on my phone!

-Do something for you!
+Do something for yourself!

 Have you set yourself a goal which you’re struggling to find time for?
 Do have a dream which requires a lot of time and hard work?
-Whether that be building your own business, training for a half marathon (yes I’m using my own examples) or maybe you just want some time for YOU.
+Whether that be building your own business, training for a half marathon (yes I’m using my own examples) or maybe just wanting some time for YOU.
 Such as having a relaxing bath and doing whatever makes you happy and which you struggle to find time for during the day.
 If you set your alarm before the rest of the house wakes up and before you need to start your day, you can set time aside to do what you love.
 Even if that means catching up on your favourite TV shows.

 You may like

 A bedtime routine works perfectly with a morning routine.
 By having a routine before bed you will set yourself up for a productive and relaxing morning.
 My bedtime routine goes something like this:

 My bedtime routine: